bondok-gcp/apigee-ai-gateway/public/TUTORIAL.md

 ## Create Gemini Proxy

-Create a simple **AI-Gemini** proxy using the `aft` command with a base path of **/gemini** and deploying it to a proxy called **AI-Gemini** in your Apigee environment.
+Let's create a simple **AI-Gemini** proxy using the `aft` command with a base path of **/gemini** and deploying it to a proxy called **AI-Gemini** in your Apigee environment.

 ```sh
 aft -b /gemini -u https://aiplatform.googleapis.com -o $GOOGLE_CLOUD_PROJECT:AI-Gemini:$APIGEE_ENVIRONMENT
 ```

-Open the proxy in the [Google Cloud Console](https://console.cloud.google.com/apigee/proxies/AI-Gemini/overview), and wait until the deployment is complete (you should see a gree ✅ next to the deployment).
+Open the proxy in the [Google Cloud Console](https://console.cloud.google.com/apigee/proxies/AI-Gemini/overview), and wait until the deployment is complete (you should see a green ✅ next to the deployment).

 After the deployment is complete, click on the **Debug** tab in the proxy screen, and start a debug session.